-But there are a few things you need to watch for to avoid potholes on the road to savings.
+However, there are a few things you need to watch for to avoid potholes on the road to savings.

-And don’t forget to ask your current lender for rates to refinance your auto loan.
+Compare rates and terms on the websites of your local credit unions and banks.
+And don’t forget to ask your current lender for refinance rates.
 Many will refinance your loan at a rate below what you’re already paying because they want to keep your business.

 If poor credit is preventing you from finding a cheaper loan, you may need to first take steps to improve your credit score.

 If you find a loan at a favorable rate, that’s a great start.
 But read the fine print on all contracts.
 You need to know if you will pay penalties for paying off either your original loan or your refinancing package early.
 If so, refinancing may not make sense.